Transitions Abroad Home.

 Cherry Blossom Park, Wuhan, China.

-Sitting at a cold noodle stand beneath a circus striped awning that for the first day since my arrival shields the stands patrons from the sun instead of rain, I chat with a fellow exchange student about U.S. politics.
-Laughing between chopstick-laden bites of spiced rice noodles and cucumber soaked in just a touch too much oil, we’re deaf in our small English bubble in the center of the Cultural Revolution's birthplace.
-Deaf to the incessant honking of cars and motorbikes whizzing past one another in an extremely dangerous and frequently fatal tango of high speed traffic; deaf to the shouts of other street vendors, bargaining in a mixture of standard Mandarin and a heavy dialect that none but those born here seem to fully grasp; and momentarily blind to the never ending stares of locals surprised to see a 外人, an outsider, let alone two of them, eating just outside of one of the many side alleys that open up to our university and home for the next four months.
+Sitting at a cold noodle stand beneath a circus-striped awning that, for the first day since my arrival, shields the stand patrons from the sun instead of rain, I chat with a fellow exchange student about U.S. politics.
+Laughing between chopstick-laden bites of spiced rice noodles and cucumber soaked in too much oil, we're deaf in our small English bubble in the center of the Cultural Revolution's birthplace.
+Deaf to the constant honking of cars and motorbikes whizzing past one another in an extremely dangerous and frequently fatal tango of high-speed traffic; deaf to the shouts of other street vendors, bargaining in a mixture of standard Mandarin and a heavy dialect that none but those born here seem to fully grasp; and momentarily blind to the never-ending stares of locals surprised to see a 外人, an outsider, let alone two of them, eating just outside of one of the many side alleys that open up to our university and home for the next four months.

-Eventually we stand to go, waving goodbye to the noodle man and his wife.
+Eventually, we stood to go, waving goodbye to the noodle man and his wife.

 “慢慢来!”
 He waves back.

-Ambling back through the alley smelling of fruit, steaming soup and decay, I cannot help but ask my friend, who after five years of study is far more proficient in Mandarin than I, what the man said.
+Ambling back through the alley smelling of fruit, steaming soup, and decay, I cannot help but ask my friend, who, after five years of study, is far more proficient in Mandarin than I am, what the man said.

 “He said to, ‘go slowly,’.”